-Laurel and Hardy Lookalikes
+Laurel and Hardy Lookalikes Magic

-They became well known during the late 1920s through the mid-1940s for their slapstick comedy, with Laurel playing the clumsy and childlike friend of the pompous Hardy.
-The duo’s signature tune is known variously as ‘The Cuckoo Song’, ‘Ku-Ku’, or ‘The Dance of the Cuckoos’.
-It was played over the opening credits of their films and has become as emblematic of the duo as their bowler hats.
+The team composed of English thin man Stan Laurel (1890–1965) and American fat man Oliver Hardy (1892–1957).
+They became well known during the late 1920s through the mid-1940s for their slapstick comedy.
+Laurel played the clumsy and childlike friend of the pompous bully Hardy.
+Their signature tune is known variously as “The Cuckoo Song”, “Ku-Ku”, or “The Dance of the Cuckoos”.
+It was played over the opening credits of their films.
+It has become as emblematic of the duo as their bowler hats.